 On Oct.
-8, around 7:30 p.m., three armed police officers entered my home and arrested me while I was changing my 18-month old’s diaper, my 3-year old sitting feet away at our kitchen table.
+8, around 7:30 p.m., three armed police officers entered my home and arrested me while I was changing my 18-month-old’s diaper, my 3-year-old sitting feet away at our kitchen table.
 I was certain it was a mistake until they took out the handcuffs.
 My first thought was: Can we at least not do this in front of my kids?

 I want Philadelphians to understand that I never saw the warrant for my arrest, apparently from Virginia, and was never told clearly why I was being detained and separated from my family.

-An hour later, after I was handcuffed and sitting in the back of the van, the officers showed me a print out of an email that looked like morse code.
+An hour later, after I was handcuffed and sitting in the back of the van, the officers showed me a print out of an email that looked like Morse code.
 I made out something about trespassing and dumping.
 No officer could answer my questions.
 Later, on my wristband it would say trespass — I guess littering would be too laughable of a charge.

-When my family and beloved community of supporters called into the Philadelphia Police Department’s Civilian Affairs Unit, they were told that the U.S. Marshals had retrieved me; that ICE had custody of me (I am a U.S. Citizen, in case that’s a question); or that I was en route to Virginia — all while I was detained in the basement of the Roundhouse without PPE to protect myself and other detainees during a huge spike of COVID transmission in Philadelphia.
+When my family and beloved community of supporters called into the Philadelphia Police Department’s Civilian Affairs Unit, they were told that the U.S. Marshals had retrieved me; that ICE had custody of me (I am a U.S. citizen, in case that’s a question); or that I was en route to Virginia — all while I was detained in the basement of the Roundhouse without PPE to protect myself and other detainees during a huge spike of COVID transmission in Philadelphia.

 Millions of Black and brown community members, immigrants, and refugees nationwide face this inhumane treatment.
-I was lucky to have behind me a gargantuan mobilization effort, led by organizers at VietLead and comrade organizations such as Asians Americans United, Juntos, and Movement Alliance Project, coupled with love and support from across the country.
+I was lucky to have behind me a gargantuan mobilization effort, led by organizers at VietLead and comrade organizations such as Asian Americans United, Juntos, and Movement Alliance Project, coupled with love and support from across the country.
 Young people set #FreeNancy afire on social media, Vietnamese parents made calls to the police station, Southeast Asian elders gathered — masked, of course — in front of the Roundhouse for over 12 hours seeking my release.

-Local electeds such as progressive Councilmembers Helen Gym and Kendra Brooks, both whom I have been able to organize with, sounded the alarm.
+Local electeds such as progressive Councilmembers Helen Gym and Kendra Brooks, both of whom I have been able to organize with, sounded the alarm.
 How could, as Councilmember Gym has been quoted to say, two misdemeanor charges result in arrest and interstate extradition?

 After this outcry, I was released.
-Twenty-one hours later, I walked onto 8th Street into my partner’s arms, crying tears of amazement at the sound of laughter and cheers from supporters.
+Twenty-one hours later, I walked onto Eighth Street into my partner’s arms, crying tears of amazement at the sound of laughter and cheers from supporters.
 The truth is, people free people from jails and prisons and detention centers.

 But questions remain: If I were a Black woman, like Breonna Taylor, would I have survived this?
-If I were trans or queer, how much more dangerous would the situation have been for me in prison — over charges of what basically amount to littering at a peaceful protest?
+If I were trans or queer, how much more dangerous would the situation have been for me in prison — over charges of what basically amounts to littering at a peaceful protest?